 She loves this time of the day.
-Everyone else was fast asleep and the night was quiet, just the sound of the wind in the trees, crickets chirping and the other animals that came out at night.
+Everyone else was fast asleep and the night was quiet, just the sound of the wind in the trees, crickets chirping and creatures that only lived in the dark.
 Back in New York, the city that never slept, she didn't have this.
-Usually it was honking car horns, blaring music, loud chatter and ever-present foot traffic.
-It's not that she minded the city - she lived there almost her entire life, but she needed a change: in pace, in smell, of scenery.
+She had gotten so used to the constant honking of car horns, blaring music, loud chatter and ever-present foot traffic.
+It's not that she minded the city - she lived there almost her entire life, but she needed a change: in pace, in smell and scenery.

-Somewhere where she could escape reality for a while.
+Somewhere she could escape reality for a while.

 She's frozen in her seat as she watches him run, her brows creased in confusion because somehow, he's managed to surprise her.
-He had been on the track running for quite a while, his breathing was heavy and laboured.
+He had been running for quite a while, his breathing was heavy and laboured.

 She reaches out to him, curious as to why he was running alone in the cold, early hours of the morning, his face broken and pained.

-The night is silent but for the crickets and birds chirping quietly in the trees behind her.
+The night was silent but for the crickets and animals chirping quietly in the trees behind her.
 She frowns, her eyes watching as he moves and up down the track.

 He stops running and bends over in exhaustion.
 Stretching his arms over his head, he brushes his hair back and then freezes, finally seeming to notice the lone figure sitting in the stands.
-He looks around then back at her and she sees his pained expression morph into one of curiosity as to why there was someone sitting, in the bleachers, alone, this time in the morning.
+He looks around then back at her and she sees his pained expression morph into one of curiosity, probably as to why there was someone sitting, in the bleachers, alone, at this time of the morning.

 Again, she reaches out to his mind and growls in frustration at the utter silence.